NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 situation.
 We chose a site very close to the Lunar South Pole, at around 89.7° South.
-We used an external DEM as an initial guess terrain, in this case the LOLA gridded DEM, as such a DEM has values in in permanently shadowed regions.
+We used an external DEM as an initial guess terrain, in this case the LOLA gridded DEM, as such a DEM has values in permanently shadowed regions.
 The terrain size is 5 km by 5 km at 1 meter/pixel (we also ran a 10 km by 10 km region in the same location).

 Here the topography is very steep, the shadows are very long and vary